Nike-Inc/aws-thin-dynamo-node/README.md

 # What is this for?

 The [AWS JS SDK](https://github.com/aws/aws-sdk-js) does a lot.
-For Lambdas is does *too much*; it incurs a 1-2 seconds cold-start time, depending on what you load from it.
-Even for directly loading the smaller clients, it loads 800kb of code from "core".
-If you really need to squeeze out that extra performance for Lambda cold-starts, you need a smaller client.
-This client, with dependencies, is ~30kb.
-If you are using other thin clients, those dependencies are identical, and share 8kb of the size (its mostly the AWS V4 request signer).
-In a 256mb Node Lambda the thin client cold starts in ~10ms, compared to ~160ms for the AWS SDK Core.
+For Lambdas is does *too much*; the "core" is loaded even for individual services like dynamo and includes things like an XML builder and lodash, which are rarely needed.
+This impacts the cold-start time of lambda's significantly.

+On a 256mb Node Lambda
+* 300-500ms to load the Full AWS SDK
+* 150-250ms to just load the AWS SDK dynamo client (`require('aws-sdk/clients/dynamodb')`)

+Compare that to **aws-thin-dynamo** on a 256mb lambda: **~15ms**.

 **aws-thin-dynamo** attempts to be a drop-in replacement for the API it does cover.
 For ease of use the `callback` parameter can be ommitted from all async calls to get a Promise instead.